Aladdin (hotel and casino): Closure and demolition

-New resort (2000–present)
+New resort (since 2000)

 The new Aladdin resort opened in August 2000.
 It experienced financial problems and entered Chapter 11 bankruptcy protection in September 2001.
 In February 2002, Aladdin Gaming was searching for potential buyers.
 The resort was sold in bankruptcy on June 20, 2003 to a partnership of Planet Hollywood and Starwood.
 After a renovation, the resort began operating in 2007 under the name "Planet Hollywood".

 Film history

 Robert Hirsch, a Las Vegas location consultant and the former director of the Nevada Motion Picture Division, said that film and television crews "always loved the porte cochere" of the Aladdin, but that they "just didn't like the rest of the place."
 The Aladdin's casino was featured substantially in the 1979 film Going in Style and the 1986 film Heat.
 The porte cochere and casino appeared in the 1993 film, Best of the Best II, while the theatre appeared in the 1997 documentary film, Dancing for Dollars.
 Behind Closed Doors, a documentary series, shot footage of the hotel tower's demolition preparations prior to its implosion.
 The series also placed cameras inside the tower to give an interior view of the building during the implosion.
 The Aladdin was also featured in a 1998 episode of Ohh Nooo!
 Mr. Bill Presents, in which the character of Mr. Bill performs at the resort.
-Footage of the implosion was used in the closing credits of the 2003 film The Cooler and in the 2021 film The Misfits.
+Footage of the implosion was used in Gambling, Gods and LSD (2002), in the closing credits of the 2003 film The Cooler and in the 2021 film The Misfits.